revoxhere/duino-coin/README.md

 Here's why:
 * You may have some Arduino boards that don't do anything.
-* In the future, duino-coin may be worth something.
+* ~In the future, duino-coin may be worth something.~ 1 Duino-Coin is already worth ~0.1 Coin Magi at the time I'm writing this!
-* Even if duino-coin won't ever catch any value, you will be able to proudly say that you supported beginner programmer project :smile:
+* Exchange Duino-Coin [here](https://revoxhere.github.io/duco-exchange/). ~Even if duino-coin won't ever catch any value, you will be able to proudly say that you supported beginner programmer project :smile:~

 ## News